renatalantos/Quizzler-Javascript/README.md

   ## Colours

     For the colours I partly used the [mycolor.space](https://mycolor.space/) site and the in-built colour palette in Gitpod.
 I aimed for cheerful, playful, attractive colours that suit a game and compliment the colourful images.
 I allowed myself to use stronger yet not too strong colours.
 The background colour is a very pale pink, however, as users should not be distracted from the visuals of the game elements.
 I chose the colours intuitively.
-The colours are contrasting yet complimenting each other in my opinion.
+The colours are contrasting yet complimenting each other in my opinion. insert photo here!!!!